MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 1. Select **Save** to run the refresh.
 The **Data sources** page opens showing the data source in **Refreshing** status, but only the selected table is refreshing.

 1. Repeat the process for other tables, if applicable.

-### Delta lake time travel

-Delta Lake time travel is the ability to query through table versions based on a timestamp or version number.
-In a regular delta table refresh, data is pulled from all the data table versions since the last refresh.
-As long as all versions are present, Customer Insights - Data can process just the changed elements and deliver faster results.

-In the case that a version of the data is not present, the entire table requires a complete refresh.
-See the image below for an example of a missing version.
-In this example, there are changes made between versions 1 and 6 that are no longer logged.

-Tip: To avoid the need for a complete data refresh, it is suggested to keep 15 days' worth of versions.

-To learn more about time travel read here: Introducing Delta Time Travel for Large Scale Data Lakes | Databricks Blog

-### Data synchronization failure

-Data synchronization can fail if your Delta folder data was deleted and then recreated.
-Or if Customer Insights - Data couldn't connect to your Delta folders for an extended period while the versions advanced.
-To minimize the impact where an intermittent data pipeline failure creates the need for a full refresh, we recommend you maintain a reasonable history backlog, such as 15 days.

 ## Next steps